ramensoftware/windows-11-start-menu-styling-guide/Themes/TintedGlass/README.md

 ![Screenshot](screenshot.png)

+## Notes
+* This taskbar theme is designed to be used in dark mode.

 ## Suggested Windhawk mods for full theme continuity
-To achieve the full look, install and configure the following Windhawk mods in addition to Taskbar Styler:
+To achieve the full look, install and configure the following Windhawk mods in addition to Windows 11 Start Menu Styler:

 - Windows 11 Taskbar Styler